AngelaYu-3/youtubeClone/README.md

 Web Client: use Next.js to build a simple web client that will allow users to sign in and upload videos.
 Web client hosted on Cloud Run.

 Authentication: use Firebase Auth to handle user authentication.
 Allows for easy integration with Goolge Sign In.

-## Attributions

-This project builds upon FullStack course provided by [NeetCode.io](https://neetcode.io/).
-All code is commented to demonstrate independent understanding and additional features are added (ehanced UI, video titles, comment section, reaction bar)